vishwas-babar/REST-practice/README.md

 # Server Project

 This project is a simple server built using Express for handling user data.
 It provides basic CRUD (Create, Read, Update, Delete) functionality for a list of users.
-The server is implemented in Node.js and uses JSON files to store user data.
+The server is implemented in Node.js and uses a mongodb to store the data.

 ## Table of Contents